aspose-zip/Aspose-Zip-Reference-Tutorials/zip/english/net/file-compression/compress-files-fileinfo/_index.md

 ### Step 4: Create the Archive and Add Entries

+The `Archive` class is Aspose.Zip's core object that represents a zip container in memory.
 Instantiate an `Archive` object, then call `CreateEntry` for each `FileInfo`.
 The first argument is the name the file will have inside the zip, the second argument is the source `FileInfo`:

 ```csharp
 using (var archive = new Archive())